SkygearIO/guides/cms/cms-field-type.md

 fields:
   - name: a random name
     type: ReferenceList
-    reference_via_back_reference: the table the field reference to
+    reference_via_back_reference: the table the field refers to
     reference_from_field: the field that links the two tables
     reference_field_name: the field you want to display
     editable: true or false # applicable only to the edit and the new view